One-Language/One/README.md

 build reliable and efficient software.
 It is being developed by <a href="https://github.com/BaseMax">Max</a>, <a href="https://github.com/jbampton">John</a> and other open-source contributors.

-<h3>Compiler for the One Language will be released in a few months</h3>
+### Compiler for the One Language will be released in a few months

 <!--
     WRITE PROJECT MOTIVATION HERE